codefoster/codefoster.com/source/_posts/msmatchmedia.md

 }
 ```

-...then you&#39;re going to get purple text in all of your paragraphs, right?
+...then you're going to get purple text in all of your paragraphs, right?

 Well, what if you wanted to check to see if you were in fullscreen-portrait from your code so you could do something fancy.
 Of course, you get some help from Windows with that.
-If you&#39;re using the _navigation_ project template then you can implement an _updateLayout_ method when you define a page and one of the parameters you&#39;ll receive is _viewState_.
+If you're using the _navigation_ project template then you can implement an _updateLayout_ method when you define a page and one of the parameters you'll receive is _viewState_.

 But you might not be in the updateLayout method and you might want to check some other media query property such as whether the screen is at least 600px wide.

-That&#39;s where you may benefit from accessing media queries programmatically.
+That's where you may benefit from accessing media queries programmatically.

 To execute the media query above from could you can do this...